 respect the residents who live adjacent to those community spaces.

-throughout the night for men and women to study.
+throughout the night as study spaces.
 Quiet should be

 maintained during this time.
 There may be occasions where groups are